How to make a Tutu Hairbow Holder

 Great!

 For this tutorial, I am not adding wings.
 I just didn’t have any matching ones laying around.
-If you want to do wings, you can get them from Hobby Lobby in the birthday party section or order from Halo Heaven.
+If you want to do wings, you can get them from Hobby Lobby in the birthday party section or order from Dress up Wholesale.
 Those are the two places I purchased my wings.

-2) You need to create yourself a pattern for the bodice.
+2) Creating a Bodice: First you will need to cut yourself a pattern for the bodice.
 The easiest way to do this is to take a sheet of paper, fold in half, and draw out the arms and dress.
 Then cut and unfold.
 I have experimented over time on different body types and this is my favorite.
 Doing it on the paper will ensure that your bodice is symmetrical.
+You can decide on a size this way OR I have now provided a template to guide you.
+See yellow box below to print.

 3) Take your pattern and lay on either your foam board or your piece of cardboard.
 Trace out TWO pieces.
 Then use a straight edged razor to cut out.
 Be very careful!